alexander-gr/TON-proposal/README.md

 ## WhoAmI

 An experienced data analyst lead/data engineer.
 I’ve been working mostly with Ethereum blockchain data for 6+ years building and using tools for analyzing transaction activity and addresses labeling.
 Besides that I’ve been working on tokenomics modeling and researching applied reputation models.
+Feeling excited about TON potential, my goal is to join the TON developers community.

 Please see more [info here](https://prism-shrine-0bd.notion.site/ALEXANDER-GRABLEVSKI-67d1ffe30d1c437f89e58a38aac8b557)